 To some extent, Black Friday activity may be starting earlier given the supply chain disruptions that made it difficult for some brands to fulfill orders in 2021.
 Some retailers were also trying to balance the surge in cross-channel activity between eCommerce and welcoming back shoppers to physical stores.

 Overall, consumers in the U.S. spent a total of $8.9 billion on Black Friday 2021, but research indicates there is plenty of opportunity for companies with a strong Black Friday marketing strategy to win over new customers.
-In fact, 52% of Black Friday 21 shoppers were first-time buyers – in other words, they were trying out a brand for the first time.
-In terms of converting those customers into repeat buyers, apparel was the sector that proved best able to recapturing buyers from earlier in the year.
+52% of Black Friday 21 shoppers were first-time buyers – in other words, they were trying out a brand for the first time.
+In terms of converting those customers into repeat buyers, apparel was the sector that proved best able to recapture buyers from earlier in the year.

 How to use the data to develop better Black Friday advertising ideas

 Don’t think of Black Friday as simply a way to drive revenue.
 Success comes from recognizing it as an opportunity to offer real value to customers.